Virginia Personal Injury Lawyers

 Other tests done at a police station include a urine test and a blood test, the latter of which is the most accurate.
 A blood test can also be done at the hospital, but in general, the blood test is the least convenient and most expensive of all the BAC tests and is usually not done unless an officer believes the breathalyzer test is not returning accurate results.
 Keep in mind that even a blood test can be flawed if it is not administered correctly.
 A person who has diabetes or is taking herbal supplements or cough medicine may register a higher-than-normal BAC.

 It’s important to keep in mind that a PAS test is usually voluntary, and the officer administering the test has to tell you that.
 At the same time, if you refuse a PAS test, you may end up with a longer license suspension and other penalties because of your refusal.
-If you have been arrested under the suspicion of DUI, talk to a DUI lawyer in Denver, CO immediately.
+If you have been arrested under the suspicion of DUI, talk to a lawyer immediately.
 The sooner you work with an attorney on your case, the sooner your rights will be protected.

 Thanks to Richard J. Banta, P.C. for their insight into criminal law and breath tests for a DUI.